||Jinichiro Nakano, U.S. Department of Energy National Energy Technology Laboratory

 - Thermodynamic and kinetic data from these techniques, useful for phase diagram constructions, oxidation/corrosion modeling, phase formation kinetics studies, etc.

-- Work using high speed cameras
+- Work using high speed and slow speed cameras

-- Materials used in imaging devices
+- Materials used in manufacturing real time imaging devices

 - Novel technologies and methodologies for emerging imaging devices